Note

 Draw country borders

-Set a linewidth of 0.5 to country borders
+Set a linewidth of 1.5 to country border

 Assign

-An object cartopy.crs.Projection() is passed as Projection to the map
+cartopy.crs.Projection(in this casecartopy.crs.Mercator) is passed to the map

-The complete description of plot arguments can be found in csep.utils.plots.plot_spatial_dataset()
+The complete description of plot arguments can be found in csep.plots.plot_gridded_dataset()

 Load a Global Forecast from the datasets